dj-nitehawk/MongoDB.Entities/README.md

 #### Embedding entities as documents:

-to store an unlinked copy of an entity,  call the `ToDocument()` method. doing so will guarantee it to be a unique duplicate of the original entity that is not linked to anything else in the database.
+to store an unlinked copy of an entity,  call the `ToDocument()` method. doing so will store an independant duplicate of the original entity that has no relationship to the original entity.

 ```csharp
     book.Author = author.ToDocument();